rud/lograge_waittime/README.md

 ```
 to the relevant part of your server setup.
 According to [NGINX docs](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_set_header), it can go in one of `http`, `server`, or `location`.

+Example from the demo config is at [nginx.conf](docker/web/nginx.conf#L36-L37).

 This adds a new header to all incoming requests, with current time in milliseconds as the value.
-`msec` is supported from NGINX releases 1.2.6 and 1.3.9.
+`msec` is supported from NGINX releases 1.2.6 and 1.3.9 (both from 2012).

 ### Rails app changes: